adilakhter/papers-i-read/storage/log-structured-fs.md

   - outputs a special record in the log for each directory change *directory operation log*
   - appears in the log before the corresponding directory block or inode
   - additional synchronization to prevent directory modifications when checkpoints are being written

 ## 5. Experience with the Sprite LFS

+roll-forward is not deployed in production system, simply discard what has been wrote

 ### 5.1 Micro-Benchmarks

+**the benchmarks are synthetic so they do not represent realistic workloads, but they illustrate the strengths and weaknesses of the two file systems**

+This first is optimistic because no cleaning is included

 ### 5.2 Cleaning Overheads

+- over a period of several months on a production system
+- production is substantially better than predicted by simulation
+  - real world has more locality
+  - hot and cold is not that evenly distributed, some code file never got visited

 ### 5.3 Crash Recovery

 ### 5.4 Other Overheads in Sprite LFS

 ## 6. Related Work

+- generation based segment cleaning approach like garbage collection in programming languages
+- database do not use the log as the final repository for data

 ## 7. Conclusion